oghenetejiriorukpegmail/expenseTracker_vercel_sonnet37/README.md

 *   **Trip Management:** Create, view, update, and delete trips to categorize expenses.
 *   **Expense Tracking:** Add, view, update, and delete expenses associated with specific trips.
 *   **Receipt Upload:** Upload receipt images (JPG, PNG, GIF) or PDF files for expenses.
-*   **OCR Receipt Processing:** Automatically extract data (vendor, date, total, etc.) from uploaded receipts using various OCR services (Google Gemini, OpenAI Vision, Anthropic Claude, Tesseract.js).
+*   **OCR Receipt Processing:** Automatically extract data (vendor, date, total, etc.) from uploaded receipts using various cloud OCR services (Google Gemini, OpenAI Vision, Anthropic Claude, OpenRouter).
-    *   PDFs are processed directly using vision APIs (Gemini recommended).
+    *   PDFs are processed directly using these vision APIs.
 *   **Persistent Storage:** All user data, trips, expenses, and sessions are stored persistently in an SQLite database (`sqlite.db`) using Drizzle ORM.
 *   **Data Export:** Export expenses for a specific trip or all expenses to an Excel (.xlsx) file.
 *   **Dashboard:** Overview of total trips, expenses, spending, and recent activity.
 Includes charts for expense breakdown and trends.